xbeat/Machine-Learning/README.md

 This presentation explores the implementation of Multiple Regression without using Sklearn.
 We'll dive into the mathematics behind the Ordinary Least Squares (OLS) technique and create a custom class that performs the same task as Sklearn's built-in functionality.

+## K-Means Clustering Algorithm in Python

+Introduction to Clustering Algorithms

+Clustering is an unsupervised machine learning technique used to group similar data points together.
+While there are various clustering algorithms, this presentation will focus on the K-means algorithm, which is one of the most commonly used clustering methods due to its simplicity and effectiveness.

 ## Exploring Byte Pair Encoding Tokenization with Python

 Introduction to Byte Pair Encoding (BPE)